 Construction on the new HSC Women’s Hospital began in June, 2011.
-At nearly 400,000 square feet – a 25% increase from the current capacity – the new Women’s Hospital will be the largest and most complex health care project in Manitoba’s history.
-It will encompass 173 beds, private rooms and bathrooms, ceremonial and green spaces, state-of-the-art family-centred mother and baby units for fetal assessment, obstetrical triage, labour, delivery, recovery, neonatal intensive care, women’s surgical centre and inpatient gynecological unit, infection control, and improved accessibility.
+At nearly 400,000 square feet – a 25% increase in capacity – the new Women’s Hospital is the largest and most complex health care project in Manitoba’s history.
+It encompasses 173 beds, private rooms and bathrooms, ceremonial and green spaces, state-of-the-art family-centred mother and baby units for fetal assessment, obstetrical triage, labour, delivery, recovery, neonatal intensive care, women’s surgical centre and inpatient gynecological unit, infection control, and improved accessibility.

-According to Nicolette Holling-Kostiuk, Clinical Manager of the Women’s Hospital Redevelopment Project, the building is designed with LEED (Leadership in Energy and Environmental Design) Silver certification in mind, which means more windows letting in sunlight.
+According to Nicolette Holling-Kostiuk, then Clinical Manager of the Women’s Hospital Redevelopment Project, the building is designed with LEED (Leadership in Energy and Environmental Design) Silver certification in mind, which means more windows letting in sunlight.
 Private rooms and more elevators are beneficial for women, families, and hospital staff.
-Family-centred care will ensure that mothers and babies will be cared for as a unit, within the context of their families, and not separated unless necessary.
+Family-centred care ensures that mothers and babies are cared for as a unit, within the context of their families, and not separated unless necessary.

-The new hospital will be the first area at HSC to expand the use of the Electronic Patient Record (EPR), allowing integration of information to provide accurate and timely information to care providers.
-The Fetal Assessment Unit ultrasound and report will be integrated with the information system so care providers can readily access the information for labouring women.
-The Rh Clinic will utilize the EPR to support clinic processes.
-The Colonoscopy Clinic will also benefit from the information sharing by providing reporting capabilities for CancerCare Manitoba’s CervixCheck program.
+The new hospital was the first area at HSC to expand the use of the Electronic Patient Record (EPR), allowing integration of information to provide accurate and timely information to care providers.
+The Fetal Assessment Unit ultrasound and report is integrated with the information system so care providers can readily access the information for labouring women.
+The Rh Clinic utilizes the EPR to support clinic processes.
+The Colonoscopy Clinic also benefits from the information sharing by providing reporting capabilities for CancerCare Manitoba’s CervixCheck program.

-The new facility will feature decentralized workstations – rather than a single main desk in each wing – so health care professionals are better able to assist patients.
-Each wing will also have its own supply room, cleaning room, and med room so all of the necessities are in one area.
-Staff will implement best-practice for access to computer charting, confidential discussions, teaching opportunities, telehealth capabilities, and areas for rest and rejuvenation.
+The new facility features decentralized workstations – rather than a single main desk in each wing – so health care professionals are better able to assist patients.
+Each wing also has its own supply room, cleaning room, and med room so all of the necessities are in one area.
+Staff implement best-practice for access to computer charting, confidential discussions, teaching opportunities, telehealth capabilities, and areas for rest and rejuvenation.

-Hospital leaders have been in training and brainstorming sessions since 2008 to ensure it will all run smoothly before it opens.
-Many of the programs and technologies that will be seen in the new hospital will have been practiced and implemented in advance to ensure a smooth transition.
-A commissioning team has inspected each building system as the hospital was being constructed to confirm that equipment and systems are functioning as intended and to resolve any issues before opening.
+Hospital leaders were in training and brainstorming sessions since for many years before move date to ensure all ran smoothly before it opened.
+Many of the programs and technologies in the new hospital were practiced and implemented in advance to ensure a smooth transition.
+A commissioning team inspected each building system as the hospital was being constructed to confirm that equipment and systems were functioning as intended and to resolve any issues before opening.

-The new HSC Women’s Hospital will allow staff to build on well-established methods of care, with improved space and technology.
-It will allow the dedicated staff team to improve the patient experience, and facilitate continued excellence in research, leadership, and education of women’s and maternal health.
+HSC Women’s Hospital, 665 William, allows staff to build on well-established methods of care, with improved space and technology.
+It allows the dedicated staff team to improve the patient experience, and facilitate continued excellence in research, leadership, and education of women’s and maternal health.